randomresult/fluidcontent_core/README.md

 * Html.html (yep, html-dot-html, like that...)
 * Default.html

+## TEXT WITH IMAGE - Not Build-in content element

+Text with image is a very complex element with lots of (in our opinion useless) options.
+As you can see in CSC it takes a lot to get to this element until it is useful to everyone.
+This also means adapting this element to your needs is a complex thing too.
+Another point is, that some of us dont want the editor to have such a lot of options to place a text with image on a webpage.
+Most of the options will not look like the screendesigner planned them to look like and - again - disabling all the options is work too.
+So this element was elected to be skipped and we leave it up to everyone on how to handle this.
+You will be able to create an element what will fit your needs.
+Most of us would prefer to seperate text from image completely and for example create container elements to place text with image in there.

 ## Plans for future improvements

 1. Finish the basic set of included templates to make a fallback-quality rendering